HongruiTang/RePaint-reimplementation/README.md

 In the original paper, the authors trained a DDPM on the CelebA-HQ dataset for 250,000 iterations, which takes 5 days even on 4×V100 GPUs.
 Due to resource constraints and the fact that the RePaint algorithm is adaptable to various DDPMs, we utilize pretrained models and focus on the CelebA-HQ dataset to reproduce the following:

-- The visualization results using different masks presented in Figure 4:
+- The visualization results using different masks is shown in the figure below:

   <img src="data/original_paper/figure4.png" alt="figure4" width="50%"/>

-- The LPIPS results in Table 1:
+- The LPIPS results in the table below:
   ![figure4](data/original_paper/table1.png)

-- Ablation results on the effect of resampling steps and jump length demonstrated in Figures 3
+- Ablation results on the effect of resampling steps and jump length demonstrated in this image:
   ![figure3](data/original_paper/figure3.png)

 This includes the reproduction of the paper's main contribution, the Repaint method, as well as the evaluation results that will serve as proof of the validity of our implementation.

 ## GitHub Contents

-- `code/`: A directory containing the re-implementation code.
+- `code/`: A directory containing the re-implementation code. `repaint.py` is the main file for the algorithm.

-- `data/`: A directory containing the datasets used for training and evaluation.
+- `data/`: A directory containing the datasets used for evaluation.
+This includes some randomly selected images from the CelebA-HQ dataset and mask images.

-- `results/`: A directory containing the results of re-implementation, including generated figures, tables, or log files.
+- `results/`: A directory containing the results of re-implementation, including generated images, tables, and the result of our ablation experiments.

 - `poster/`: A directory containing a PDF of the poster used for in-class presentation.